girstenbrei/miltr/server/Readme.md

 at "how they did it" this implementation would not have happened.

 ## Anh Vu
-Another big thank you goes to Anh Vu (<vunpa1711@gmail.com>), working student at Retarus who wrote a big part of the integration tests and brought valuable feedback for implementation improvements.
+Another big thank you goes to Anh Vu (<vunpa1711@gmail.com>), working student at girstenbrei who wrote a big part of the integration tests and brought valuable feedback for implementation improvements.
 Thank you!